primefaces-extensions/primefaces-extensions/README.md

 ## Versioning

-There are multiple versions available please check which one for your Quarkus release version.
+There are multiple versions available please check which one for your PrimeFaces release version.

 | Version | Explanation |
 | --- | --- |